 - K. Trim.
 Trim must mark all building roof lines, porches, windows, and doors on all elevations.
 The trim must be at least 3-1/2 inches wide.
 Buildings with an exterior material of stucco or masonry are exempt from this standard. - L. Exterior stairs and fire escapes.
 Exterior stairs, other than those leading to a main entrance, must be at least 40 feet from all streets.
 Fire escapes must be at least 40 feet from all streets. - M. Roof eaves.
-Roof eaves must project from the building wall at least 12 inches on all elevations. - N. Solar energy systems.
-Solar energy systems must meet one of the following installation standards: - 1.
-Panels on a flat roof, the horizontal portion of a mansard roof, or roofs surrounded by a parapet that is at least 12 inches higher than the highest part of the roof surface.
-The panels must be mounted flush or on racks, with the panel or rack extending no more than 5 feet above the top of the highest point of the roof, not including the parapet.
-The panels must be set back 5 feet from the edge of the roof.
-See Figure 218-4; or - 2.
-Panels on a pitched roof.
-Panels must be mounted flush, with the plane of the panels parallel with the roof surface, with no more than 12 inches from the surface of the roof at any point, and set back 3 feet from the roof edge and ridgeline.
-See Figure 218-5;
+Roof eaves must project from the building wall at least 12 inches on all elevations. - N. Rooftop solar energy systems. - 1.
+Rooftop solar energy systems must meet the following requirements: - a.
+On a flat roof.
+The solar energy system must be mounted flush or on racks, with the system or rack extending no more than 5 feet above the top of the highest point of the roof, not including the parapet.
+Solar energy systems must also be screened from the street by: